 What does the ‘wild’ and the scream do according to Halberstam and how does this relate to Muñoz’s description of the queerness as utopian potentiality and to Campt’s black futurity?

-Halberstam describes the “wild” as a “potential” and refers to the Monoz’s definition of the queernes of potentiality to explain it: “Queerness is essentially about the rejection of a here and now and an insistence on potentiality or concrete possibility for another world”.
+Halberstam describes the “wild” as a “potential” of and in what? [a different presence and future in black and queer artistic performances ,,,] and refers to the Monoz’s definition of the queerness of potentiality to explain it: “Queerness is essentially about the rejection of a here and now and an insistence on potentiality or concrete possibility for another world”.
 It is particularly interesting to see this word, because, as Halberstam write it “represents an attempt to stretch our critical vocabularies in different directions”.

-The "wild" and the scream are ways of escaping from normativity, on a daily basis.
+The "wild" and the scream where when are ways of disrupting ormativity, on a daily basis??.
 They are necessary in order to be able to apprehend the world differently and possibly modify it.

 Campt argue that the grammar of black feminist futurity is a performance of a future that has not yet happened but must.
 This notion could be link to the meaning of “wild”, it is power to imagine beyond present fact.
-The “wild” has the same power, it’s a way to represent the world, to go beyond facts, time and space.
+The “wild” has the same power, it’s a way to re-present the world, to go beyond facts, time and space.
 To imagine a wider world.

 What is the difference between identity politics and ‘transfigurative politics’ (Campt 2017, 43)?
 How do they relate to practices of refusal?